Version 1.4 - Last Updated: 05 May 2026

 Q1: Will providers need to capture a record of their students’ learning?

-A: All universities, colleges and other providers currently record a student's achievements in some form.
-To support the LLE, the government will introduce a standardised transcript template.
-This will capture a student’s assessed achievements under the new credit-based system.
+A: All universities, colleges and other providers currently record student's achievements in some form.
+To support the LLE modular study, the government will introduce a standardised transcript, which will capture a student’s assessed achievements for modules.
+The standardised transcript will need to contain specific pieces of information which will be outlined in future guidance.
+We expect this guidance to be published in spring 2026 by DfE.

 When a student completes a module, they'll have evidence that they can use when entering a new course or module, or to share with employers.
 This evidence can also be used to transfer between university, college or training centre.
+The standardised transcript will capture a student’s assessed achievements under the new credit-based system and must contain specific information that supports

 Q2: Will registration be required for each module?